 Vampyr (1932) Director: Carl Theodor Dreyer

-In German the film was called Vampyr – Der Traum des Allan Gray, or “Vampyr: The Dream of Allan Gray.”
-It was funded by Nicolas de Gunzburg, who also starred in the film under a pseudonym, and the script was based on J. Sheridan Le Fanu’s In A Glass Darkly, a collection of horror stories.
+In German this film was called Vampyr – Der Traum des Allan Gray, or “Vampyr: The Dream of Allan Gray.”
+It was funded by Nicolas de Gunzburg, who also starred in the film under a pseudonym, and the script for the film was based on J. Sheridan Le Fanu’s In A Glass Darkly, a collection of horror stories.

 The film tells the story of Allan Gray who is a student of the occult.
 He travels to an Inn near Courtempierre, a village in northern France that is haunted by a vampire.
 Eventually, Gray learns the secret of the vampire and kills her, lifting the curse of the vampire.